Back to Blog

 Frequently Asked Questions

 What time does Two Door Cinema Club typically take the stage?
-Doors for the event usually open around 16:00-17:00.
-Supporting acts would typically start around 18:00-19:00, with Two Door Cinema Club expected to begin their set between 20:30 and 21:00.
-The concert usually concludes by 23:00.
+Doors for the event will likely open around 5:00 PM - 6:00 PM.
+Supporting acts usually begin shortly after, with Two Door Cinema Club typically taking the stage between 8:30 PM and 9:30 PM, depending on the number of support acts.
+The show will usually conclude around 10:30 PM - 11:00 PM.

 How long is the concert?
-The total concert duration, including any support acts, will likely be around 3 to 4 hours.
-Two Door Cinema Club's headlining set itself is typically around 1.5 to 2 hours.
+The entire event, including any support acts and the headliner's set, will typically last around 3 to 4 hours.
+Two Door Cinema Club's main set is usually around 1.5 to 2 hours long, often including an encore.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use to capture memories.
-However, large professional cameras with detachable lenses, selfie sticks, and video recording equipment are usually prohibited.
-It's always best to check the venue's specific policy closer to the date.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use.
+However, professional cameras with detachable lenses, video cameras, and selfie sticks are usually prohibited.
+Always check the specific event's terms and conditions for definitive rules.

 ATMs and payment options?
-While some vendors within the park may accept card payments, it is always advisable to bring some cash for smaller purchases or in case of technical issues with card machines.
-ATMs may be available in Crystal Palace town centre, but not necessarily within the park itself.
+While some vendors within the park may accept card payments, it's always wise to carry some cash for smaller purchases or if card machines are down.
+ATMs might be available in Crystal Palace town centre, but it's best to withdraw cash beforehand or be prepared to rely on card payments.
+Venue bars and food stalls will likely have a mix of card and cash options.

 Top Tips for Two Door Cinema Club at Crystal Palace Park